-^{}The M.S. curriculum is subject to ongoing revisions and may undergo changes during a student's tenure, including changes that affect graduation requirements.
+The M.S. curriculum is subject to ongoing revisions and may undergo changes during a student's tenure, including changes that affect graduation requirements.

-^{}The student's mentor committee determines whether any technical experience is applicable to the technical training requirement and whether sufficient research has been successfully completed to merit the M.S. degree.
+The student's mentor committee determines whether any technical experience is applicable to the technical training requirement and whether sufficient research has been successfully completed to merit the M.S. degree.

+Degree Requirements for the M.S. in Biomedical Technology Steps in the Process

+Temporary Advisor

-Degree Requirements for the M.S. in Biomedical Technology Steps in the Process Temporary Advisor: Negotiating the graduate curriculum requires frequent guidance from experienced individuals.
-Entering M.S. students are assigned a temporary advisor to facilitate decision making during their first six (6) months of study.
+Negotiating the graduate curriculum requires frequent guidance from experienced individuals.
+Entering M.S. students are assigned a temporary advisor to facilitate decision making during their first 6 months of study.
 The temporary advisor will ideally be a full member of the graduate faculty who has succeeded in guiding one or more students to M.S. or Ph.D. degrees.
 Where possible, a temporary advisor in a field with experience related to the stated technical interests of the student will be selected.
-In addition, the Associate Dean for Graduate Studies will serve as an additional advisor to all first year students.
-At least twice during the first semester, students are expected to arrange a meeting between their temporary advisor, the Associate Dean, and themselves to discuss their progress and any problems they may be having.
-Course work: The first six months of M.S. study are devoted primarily to instruction in core (required) courses covering fundamental aspects of biochemistry, cells, and tissue structures and functions, as well as introducing biostatistics, methods, instrumentation, ethics, writing skills, and critical thinking necessary for success in professional science.
-Students are required to maintain a B (3.0) average in all their course work to advance in the program.
-Lab Rotations: Students are required to complete two 4 week lab rotations in MSM's core training areas (listed below).
-These are intended to give the student and the technical advisor an opportunity to get to know one another and the specific lab environment prior to a student's commitment to the lab.
-Students are encouraged to begin these lab rotations after they have taken the Core Comprehensive Exam in January of their first academic year of the program.
-Students must register for the courses GEBS 513 and 514:
+In addition, the Director of the MSBT program will serve as an additional advisor to all first year students.
+At least twice during the first semester, students are expected to arrange a meeting between their temporary advisor, and the MSBT Program Director to discuss their progress and any problems they may be having.